1. When is the annual registration fee (membership dues) renewal period?

 11. What will happen if my fees are not paid on time?

-Your registration and membership will be considered late and a late fee will be added effective February 16, 2020.
-If the registration fee and late fee have not been received by March 31, 2020 your membership will be deemed to have been forfeited and your registration will be discontinued on April 1, 2020.
+Your registration and membership will be considered late and a late fee will be added effective February 16, 2021.
+If the registration fee and late fee have not been received by March 31, 2021 your registration will be deemed to have been forfeited and your registration will be discontinued on April 1, 2021.
 We initially assume that you did not pay your fees because you are not using title and practicing agrology in BC.
-If we cannot get in touch with you as part of the follow-up procedures, your name will be removed from the register of active members.
+If we cannot get in touch with you as part of the follow-up procedures, your name will be removed from the register of active registrants.

 If you are practicing Agrology and wish to use the professional designation you must remain registered, otherwise you are carrying on illegily.
-If you do let your registration lapse and no notice is provided indicating your intentions with membership, a registered letter is mailed out with instruction on how to reinstate membership and a timeline to do so with associated fees.
+If you do let your registration lapse and no notice is provided indicating your intentions with registration, a registered letter is mailed out with instruction on how to reinstate registration and a timeline to do so with associated fees.

 We use a secure, well known platform to accept and process online payments to BC Institute of Agrologists.
 The company provides payment, risk management, and authentication solutions to some of North America’s leading companies and institutions.
 Financial data transmitted through the payment site is encrypted through an SSL certification process that keeps your credit card and payment information secure.

-The Canada Revenue Agency recognizes professional membership dues required to keep a professional status recognized by law that were paid by you or for you as tax deductible if related to the work you do (for complete details consult the Canada Revenue Agency website: www.cra-arc.gc.ca).
+The Canada Revenue Agency recognizes professional registration fees required to keep a professional status recognized by law that were paid by you or for you as tax deductible if related to the work you do (for complete details consult the Canada Revenue Agency website: www.cra-arc.gc.ca).